ETFdb Logo

 2021-09-16

 Green bonds are a growing part of the fixed income landscape, and there’s an appetite for those issues.
-The success of the VanEck Vectors Green Bond ETF (GRNB) confirms as much.
+The success of the VanEck Vectors Green Bond ETF (GRNB ) confirms as much.

 In traditional form, green bonds are debt used by companies and governments to fund environmentally friendly projects.
 With governments prioritizing climate awareness and sustainability, there are myriad avenues for increasing green debt issuance, including in the municipal bond market.
-The new VanEck HIP Sustainable Muni ETF (SMI) taps into that theme.
+The new VanEck HIP Sustainable Muni ETF (SMI C+) taps into that theme.

 SMI, which debuted last week, is an actively managed ETF.
 Active management could serve investors in the green municipal bond space, a corner of the bond market that’s still in its infancy.